ISCHEMIC STROKE

 Prevention of ischemic stroke

-- primary stroke prevention – interventions to reduce the risk of stroke in asymptomatic individuals
+- primary stroke prevention – interventions and measures taken to reduce the risk of stroke in asymptomatic individuals

-- secondary stroke prevention – interventions to reduce the risk of recurrent ischemic stroke in individuals who have already experienced a stroke or TIA; the management is based on the etiology of the previous ischemic stroke and takes into account individual vascular risk factors
+- secondary stroke prevention – interventions taken to reduce the risk of recurrent ischemic stroke in individuals who have already suffered a stroke or TIA; the treatment is based on the cause of the previous ischemic stroke and takes into account individual vascular risk factors

 Stroke prevention involves:

-- initial vascular risk stratification (to assess an individual’s likelihood of experiencing a cardiovascular event) – analyze risk factors + personal medical history (previous stroke or another cardiovascular event)
+- initial vascular risk stratification (to assess an individual’s likelihood of experiencing a cardiovascular event) – analyze risk factors + personal medical history (including prior stroke or another cardiovascular event)

 - SCORE2 (Systematic COronary Risk Evaluation) – a risk stratification tool used primarily in Europe to estimate the 10-year risk of fatal atherosclerotic cardiovascular disease (CVD), including stroke